celalaygar/Spring-Boot-2-3/README.md

 you can experiment  with JUNİT on PersonelClinicRestControllerTest.java  (src/test/java/com/javaegitimleri/app/web/)
 ```
-you can try runnuing the methods with run as -> Junit Test in src/test/java/com/javaegitimleri/app/web/PersonelClinicRestControllerTest.java.
+You can try runnuing the methods with run as -> Junit Test in src/test/java/com/javaegitimleri/app/web/PersonelClinicRestControllerTest.java.
 Then you can look at changing data on localhost:8182/rest/personels
 ```